jonathanezeugo/sql-challenge/README.md

 Data Analysis:
 Created tables in proper order or sequence to help capture data files capture and handle foreign keys.
 A data anlysis was performed strictly following the provided instuctions and successfully provided the solutions to the queries.
 Properly created a schema and queries sql files and properly committed to git hub.

-After receiving advice about creating .sql files of schema and queries tables, I posted schemas.sql and queries.sql tables which meet the requirements for submission.
-The employees.sql file combined both schema and queries sql files.